overeggland/medibank_code_challenge/MedibankNewsTests/README.md

 - `SavedArticlesServiceTests` uses a separate UserDefaults suite to avoid interfering with app data
 - All async tests use `@MainActor` annotation for ViewModel tests
 - Tests follow the Arrange-Act-Assert pattern for clarity

+## Snapshot Testing

+This project includes snapshot tests using the [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) library.

+### Setup Snapshot Testing

+1. Add the SnapshotTesting package (see `Snapshots/SETUP.md` for detailed instructions)
+2. Run tests with `isRecording = true` to generate initial snapshots
+3. Remove `isRecording = true` and run again to verify

+### Snapshot Test Coverage

+- ✅ ArticleRow (all styles: horizontal, card, compact)
+- ✅ ArticleListView (loading, error, empty, and populated states)
+- ✅ SavedArticlesListView (empty and populated states)
+- ✅ SourcesListView (loading, error, empty, and populated states)

+See `Snapshots/README.md` for more details.